A Portfolio Approach

 Our solution, strategically applied in the Arctic, can give the world an opportunity to buy up to 15 more years to decarbonize the economy and drawdown GHGs from the atmosphere.

-We are currently testing and monitoring various materials on ice in pools at our test sites in Utqiagvik, Alaska, and Lake Elmo, Minnesota.
+We have finished testing for the season.
+Testing includes monitoring various materials on ice in contained environments at our test sites in Utqiagvik, Alaska; Lake Elmo, Minnesota; and Serene Lakes, California.

 Ecotoxicology, Fate, and Safety